Elevation: 6,515 ft

 Livingston Douglas has provided the additional route information and photos found below.
 Updated December 2019

-Big Cinder Cone is Peak #9 of the Craters 10-Pack
+Big Cinder Butte is Peak #9 of the Craters 10-Pack

 Another approach is via the Wilderness Trail.
 The Park Service describes the Wilderness Trail as follows.